 Jump rope is a fun, effective workout method and tricks make it even better.
 Jump rope tricks look cool and are challenging to learn.
 Plus they provide variety for your workouts so you don’t get bored.

 Which means you’re more likely to #DOTHETHING each day and that’s what really matters when it comes to fitness.

-Whether you’re brand new to jump rope, just starting to learn a few tricks, or already double under ninja master, we want to invite you to our challenge group.
+Whether you’re brand new to jump rope, just starting to learn a few tricks, or already double under ninja master, we want to invite you to workout with us.